verrazzano/docs/content/en/docs/setup/install/mc-install/register-argocd.md

 ## Overview

 In a multicluster Verrazzano environment, Argo CD integration depends on Rancher being set up.
-Rancher is installed and enabled in both the `dev` and `prod` profiles.
-Argo CD is always installed, just not enabled by default.
+If Rancher is _enabled_, Rancher will be installed before Argo CD and the Argo CD cluster registration will be successful.
+If Rancher is _disabled_, Argo CD will be installed, however, the Argo CD cluster registration will not be complete until Rancher is installed.

 ## Refresh the Rancher API token